oyvindeh/ucss/README.md

   --html, -h        HTML to load (local file or URL).
   --css, -c         CSS to load (local file or URL).
   --config, -g      Config file to use.
-  --used, -u        Show number of matches for each rule.
+  --full, -f        Show full report, with details for each rule.
   --nosummary, -n   Do not output summary.
   --duplicates, -d  Show duplicates.